 When the previous two steps are completed, think about UX and what features users may need.
-It’s good to start with adding the ability for users to change the period for days display: today, current week, 7 days, 10 days, 15 days, 30 days.
+It’s good to start by adding the ability for users to change the period for days display: today, current week, 7 days, 10 days, 15 days, 30 days.
 Then make a report of hourly temperature changes and the chance of precipitation.
 Also, add the function of precise positioning and the ability to select several regions/cities to monitor.
 When everything is done and tested you get an informative app about the weather forecast for various periods in different regions.
-Maybe now it’s time to show additional information for the daily weather we mentioned above?
+Maybe now it’s time to show additional information about the daily weather we mentioned above.
 Well, no, you still have work to do, look through the list below.

 Ways to comprehend:

 - Use graphic libraries to display daily changes in the weather or add a graphic representation of weekly temperatures.

 - Add a dynamic built-in map that displays precipitation over time until now.